core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * When an amount of time defined by the policy has elapsed since the establishment of CTX\_NEW, the peer deletes CTX\_OLD.

-A peer MUST NOT retain CTX\_OLD beyond the establishment of CTX\_NEW and the achievement of key confirmation, if any of the following conditions holds: CTX\_OLD is expired; limits set for safe key usage have been reached {{I-D.ietf-core-oscore-key-limits}}, for the Recipient Key of the Recipient Context of CTX\_OLD.
+A peer MUST NOT retain CTX\_OLD beyond the establishment of CTX\_NEW and the achievement of key confirmation, if any of the following conditions holds:

+* CTX\_OLD is expired.

+* Limits set for safe key usage have been reached {{I-D.ietf-core-oscore-key-limits}}, for the Recipient Key of the Recipient Context of CTX\_OLD.

 ## Discussion # {#ssec-discussion}